Dooley Thoroughbreds - About Us

-As three brothers often spoke about going into ownership and joining syndicates but somehow they didn't feel right or the timing didn't work.
-It was therefore over 20 years later that James made the jump.
-With the knowledge we'd built up between us over years of following the racing - as well meeting and becoming friends with professionals in the industry - James decided the timing was right and so took the plunge in late 2019; this was to be the creation Dooley Thoroughbreds.
+Over 20 years later, James made the jump.
+With the knowledge we'd built up between us over years of following the racing - as well meeting and becoming friends with professionals in the industry - he decided the timing was right and so took the plunge in late 2019; this was to be the creation of Dooley Thoroughbreds.

-The decision was made not as a money-making exercise (as racehorses ownership shouldn't really be) but out of the natural and long-standing passion we had for horseracing and the desire to create memorable days out for family and friends, which by now included partners, wives and nieces; it would create a chance for us all to get together (especially after our mum had finally retired).
+The decision was made not as a money-making exercise (as racehorse ownership shouldn't be) but out of the natural and long-standing passion we had for horse racing and the desire to create memorable days out for family and friends, which by now included partners, wives and nieces; it would create a chance for us all to get together especially after our mum had finally retired.

 The initial investment into ownership came about by a chance meeting when David and James were talking in their local pub.
 James mentioned he had saved some money and wanted to invest in a racehorse.
 David's friend, Bart O'Sullivan, just happened to be in the pub at the same time and the two were introduced.
-Bart (who has since become a special family friend) is a massively keen and knowledgable racehorse owner and has had horses for many years, these were trained in Ireland by Adrian McGuiness.
+Bart (who become a special family friend) was a massively keen and knowledgable racehorse owner and had had horses for many years, these were trained in Ireland by Adrian McGuiness.
 They chatted and James could see a route to something he had always wanted.

-After that initial meeting, James spoke to Adrian and his assistant Stephen Thorne and instantly liked and trusted the two.
-At the same time, the three brothers all knew of the trainer as both a successful and up and coming trainer in Ireland; the path was clear and everything seemed right.
+After that initial meeting, James spoke to Adrian and his assistant Stephen Thorne and instantly liked and trusted the two; the path was clear and everything seemed right.